Adit0717/sudo-resume/README.md

 This template is based on "Sourabh Bajaj's" overleaf template but refactored for easier customization and strict & modern ATS (Applicant Tracking System) parsing.

+This template has been tested against **[Open Resume](https://www.open-resume.com/)**, a modern, open-source ATS parser.

+The validation confirms that **100% of the content**—including contact details, skills, and work history — is extracted correctly and structured properly.

+### Proof of Results
+I have included screenshots of the verification process in the [`results/`](./results) directory.
+You can inspect them to see how the parser "sees" this resume compared to the PDF.

 ## Preview

 ![Resume Preview](resume-preview.png)